Proficiency Exams measure your ability in a language and are used to satisfy or waive language requirements.

 CISB students start here!

-The Chinese Language Evaluation Questionnaire is OPEN for Winter Quarter 2016 placement
+The Chinese Language Evaluation Questionnaire is available until May 26, 2018.

 Once you have submitted your Questionnaire, you will receive an email indicating your status and including further directions.
 Notification is normally within five working days; we appreciate your patience.